ibm-cloud-docs/AnalyticsEngine/Installed-Libraries.md

 To view the list of libraries, simply list the content of these directories by issuing the corresponding commands in a notebook or on the command line after SSH-ing to the cluster.

-For example, in a Scala notebook execute the below command to list the contents of the `/home/common/lib/scala/spark2` directory:
+For example, in a Scala notebook execute the following command to list the contents of the `/home/common/lib/scala/spark2` directory:
 ```
 import sys.process._
 "ls -al /home/common/lib/scala/spark2" !